finnless/finnless.github.io/Untitled/README.md

 > ​	- [The Case for HTML Word Processors](https://www.adamhyde.net/html-word-processors/)

 I can reference existing online word editors such as [Word Online](https://onedrive.live.com) and [Google Docs](https://docs.google.com).
 There is also a markdown formatting tool for websites that support rich editing like gmail called [Markdown Here](https://markdown-here.com).
 It's open source so it can be used as another reference.

+Google Docs and Drive creators have a blog where they outline their approach: https://news.softpedia.com/news/Behind-the-Scenes-of-Google-Docs-Real-Time-Collaboration-Technology-157692.shtml

+Look at the link they give.
+Change docs.googleblog.com to drive.googleblog.com and look around a bit to find a lot of stuff.

 There would be a UI layer that uses HTML and CSS to display to the user.
 There is a live js converter between the UI and the markdown data.
 The Markdown is stored in database.